shivanihariprasad/acoustic-species-identification/README.md

 ## Data Set:

 The train data contains 264 species from Kenya, Africa, and the test set consists of 191 10-minute soundscapes.
 Xeno-canto provided 16,900 audio recordings which can be used to train a classifier.
-This data is part of the [BirdClef]{} 2023 Kaggle competition.
+This data is part of the [BirdClef](https://www.kaggle.com/competitions/birdclef-2023/data) 2023 Kaggle competition.

 ## Methodology